MichaelCurrin/table-sniffer/README.md

 ```

-Open your CSVs.
+Open your CSVs stored in the `var` directory.

-See sample output CSV stored in the project:
+See a sample output CSV stored in the project:

 - [wiki-python.csv](/table_sniffer/var/sample/wiki-python.csv)